sandeshbnataraj/automation-infra-portfolio/README.md

 ---

-## **Executive Summary**
+# **Executive Summary**

-I specialize in building **secure, scalable, and automated delivery systems** that take software from commit to production with **speed, safety, and confidence**.
-My work spans from **enterprise-grade CI/CD pipelines with Docker, GitLab, and Swarm/Traefik** to **custom Python automation tools** that eliminate repetitive tasks.
-This portfolio demonstrates my ability to design and operate systems that are **consistent, auditable, and production-ready** — the kind of infrastructure that powers high-performing engineering teams.
+I design and operate **secure, scalable, and automated platforms** that take ideas from commit to production with **speed, reliability, and confidence**.
+My expertise spans **cloud infrastructure, container orchestration, and infrastructure as code** — always focused on building systems that are **production-ready, auditable, and resilient at scale**.

+This portfolio is a **living showcase** of that mindset: continuously evolving and expanding.
+Alongside my proven infrastructure and DevOps projects, I’m now **pivoting into ML/AI infrastructure and platform engineering**, building the foundations that power the next generation of intelligent systems.

+If you’re looking for someone who can **architect, automate, and optimize modern infrastructure end-to-end — and grow into AI-driven platforms — you’ve found them.**

 ---